 Upon completion of our Certificate IV in Training and Assessment TAE40116, you will have the essential skills to teach and assess VET programs and a professional portfolio to present at job interviews.
-Employment opportunities include work as a trainer and assessor within TAFEs and RTOs, a placement officer, coordinator or assessor, a VCAL trainer and assessor, a course developer or a work placement coordinator.
+Employment opportunities include work as a trainer and assessor within TAFEs and RTOs, a placement officer, coordinator or assessor, a VCE assessor, a course developer or a work placement coordinator.

 Get the info booklet

 Blended learning – this involves a combination of virtual (zoom) and on campus (face to face) delivery.
 Details will be in the pre course information booklet – located bottom of this page.